djmattyg007/arch-base/README.md

 **Build notes**

-Arch Linux base image using image from Docker Hub https://hub.docker.com/r/binhex/arch-scratch/.
-This image is set to a snapshot by using the archive.archlinux.org website for package updates, this is required to reduce image size by preventing continual updates to packages.
+This image is based off of the official Arch Linux docker image found at https://hub.docker.com/r/archlinux/base/.

 **Notes**

-This is a fork of binhex/arch-base.
-This version no longer comes with runit - see djmattyg007/arch-runit-base for base image with runit.
+This used to be a fork of binhex/arch-base.
+It also used to come with runit - see djmattyg007/arch-runit-base for a base image with runit.